- The exact causes of anxiety are unknown.

-The exact causes of anxiety and anxiety disorder are unknown.
-This makes it difficult to prevent anxiety disorder or predict who will develop the condition.
-However, much research is being done in this area, and there are steps you can take to reduce your anxiety and minimize future attacks.
+The exact causes of anxiety and anxiety disorders are unknown.
+This makes it difficult to prevent anxiety disorders or predict who will develop them.
+However, much research is being done in this area, and there are steps you can take to reduce anxiety and minimize future episodes.

-Studies indicate that early intervention for children who show signs of anxiety is effective in producing a long-term reduction in anxiety problems.
-In one study of preschool children, those whose parents intervened early had better results.
-Children were chosen if they showed withdrawn or inhibited behaviors, which are some of the best identified risk factors for later anxiety.
+Studies indicate that early intervention for children who show signs of anxiety is effective in producing a long-term reduction in problems.
+In a study published in the Journal of Clinical Psychology, preschool children whose parents intervened early had better results.
+Children chosen for the study showed distress or fear and withdrawn behaviors, which are identified risk factors for later anxiety.
 In this particular study, parents participated in an anxiety awareness education program.
-Children whose parents participated in the education program showed a big decrease in anxiety diagnoses.
+Children whose parents participated in the education program were much more likely to be diagnosed with anxiety.

 These results are encouraging.
 For adults as well as children, early treatment is the best way to prevent future problems.
-Many people avoid asking for help with an anxiety problem because they are embarrassed.
+Many people avoid asking for help with anxiety because they are embarrassed.
 They may feel that having a mental health problem is an indication of failure.
-Alternately, they may fear that other people will think less of them.
+Also, they may fear that other people will think less of them.
 It is important to remember that anxiety disorder is an illness.
-With treatment and lifestyle changes, you can keep your symptoms under control and prevent many anxiety problems.
+With treatment and lifestyle changes, you can keep your symptoms under control and prevent further issues.

 No one knows you better than you do.
 Keeping a journal is a great way to track your moods, stress, and anxiety.
 Many people find that identifying and writing down their problems makes them easier to deal with.
 If you are working with a mental health specialist, a journal can help both of you figure out what triggers your stress and what helps you feel better.

 While tobacco, drugs, and alcohol are often called stress relievers, using them actually damages the body, making it harder for you to handle stress and anxiety.
 Caffeine, too, can cause or increase anxiety.
 Addiction to these substances can lead to additional anxiety and stress, and withdrawal can create anxiety as well.
-If you are addicted and need help to quit, talk to your doctor or find a support group that can help you.
+If you are addicted and need help to quit, talk to your doctor or find a support group.

 In general, the things that make and keep you healthy will also help you cope with stress and anxiety and avoid future symptoms.